maxwells-daemons/maxwells-daemons.github.io/_posts/2020-09-03-binary-evolution.md

     </video>
   </div>
   <figcaption class="figure-caption">
-    This neural network is 600 bytes and runs at 500,000 forward passes per second on a laptop CPU.
+    This neural network is 600 bytes and runs at 500,000 forward passes per second on my laptop&rsquo;s CPU.
   </figcaption>
 </figure>